Solid-Interactive/namespace-generator/README.md

         });
 ```

-See tests for full example
+See tests for full example.

+Note that any `.` in the filename after removing the suffix are turned into `_`.
+This is becuase otherwise they would result
+in nested objects.
+For example `this.file.js` would be turned into the key `this_file`.

 ## Options